 Expat life in Qatar isn’t all tax-free salaries, 4×4 desert bashing, and fancy brunches – but it’s not far off.
 Outside the workplace, there is plenty to do and see, and the capital city, Doha – little more than a town four decades ago – has that big city buzz.

-On the surface, Qatar is changing at breakneck pace.
-Its people are officially the world’s richest, its economy is powered by income from the world’s third largest natural gas reserves, and its wealth has paid for huge infrastructure projects.
+On the surface, Qatar is changing at a breakneck pace.
+Its people are officially the world’s richest, its economy is powered by income from the world’s third-largest natural gas reserves, and its wealth has paid for huge infrastructure projects.
 This includes a gleaming new international airport (home of Qatar Airways, one of the world’s top airlines), a new metro system (the first line of which opened in 2019), and work associated with the 2022 World Cup.